 That said: life coaching serves a different purpose.
 In my opinion, therapy tends to address the past, and plays a passive, but empowering role in self awareness.
 With life coaching, however: you’re getting someone truly on your TEAM.
 A partner in personal development, instead of a distant mentor.

-So as a life coach – you can play a powerful and much needed growth in someone’s life.
+So as a life coach – you can spur powerful and much needed growth in someone’s life.
 Growth they might not obtain from other, traditional resources.

 Interested in starting a life coaching business?
 Start here.

 One: Check your mindset before you start a life coaching business

 In order to help someone else achieve goals and growth in their own lives – and confidently charge for your services – you need to stay on top of your own mindset.

 It’s critically important to your success that you take the time to establish healthy mindset routines.
 Even a few minutes of journaling, meditation, or reading per day can lift you into a positive, growth-oriented space.

 Equally important is to remember to take care of yourself; if you are drained, stressed, and tapped out, you’ll struggle to show up and shine in your business.

 Two: Establish your niche when you start a life coaching business